tjh/tjh.github.io/_posts/2012-02-08-microgems.markdown

 ---

-I presented on "MicroGems: eliminating barriers":/microgems at Indy.rb.
+I presented on [MicroGems: eliminating barriers](/microgems) at Indy.rb.